ethanhung11/snRNAseq_analysis/README.md

     1. Pull the CellBender data into Seurat.
     2. Filter samples based on UMIs (counts), genes (features), mitochrondial gene ratio, and UMIs/gene.
     3. Run [DoubletFinder](https://github.com/chris-mcginnis-ucsf/DoubletFinder) without ground truth.
-    4. Run cell stage scoring & regress out those genes.
+    4. If using Seurat, can run cell stage scoring & regress out those genes (and mt/rb genes).
 2. Pool datasets togther and integrate.
+3. Identify graph-based clusters & visualize (PCA, UMAP, tSNE).

 ### Step 4a.
 Cluster Identification (Seurat)
-* Identify graph-based clusters & visualize (PCA, UMAP, tSNE).
-* Annotate clusters by marker genes using Seurat (see [FindMarkers](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html#finding-differentially-expressed-features-cluster-biomarkers))
+* Annotate clusters by marker genes using Seurat (see [FindMarkers](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html#finding-differentially-expressed-features-cluster-biomarkers)) or in this case, markers are provided in the paper.
-* For improved granularity, select a `subset` of cells within a clusters, then cluster again and annotate using [clusterProfiler](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html).
+* For improved granularity, select a `subset` of cells within a clusters, then cluster again.
+> [!IMPORTANT]
+> Haven't looked into this yet!
+* Annotate using [clusterProfiler](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) if desired (per the example paper).

 ### Step 4b.
 Differentially Expressed Genes & Pathway Analysis (Seurat, Morpheus, & Metascape)
 * Group counts by sample and condition using [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html)

 > [!NOTE]
-> <a name="anchor"></a> $${\color{lightblue}I'm \space Here!}$$\
+> <a name="anchor"></a> $${\color{lightblue}I'm \space Here!}$$

 * Identify DEGs based on 0.05FDR and absolute 2FC.
-* Cluster genes within each condition based with K-means using [Morpheus](https://software.broadinstitute.org/morpheus/).
+* Cluster genes within each condition based with K-means using [Morpheus](https://software.broadinstitute.org/morpheus/), per the example paper.
-* Pathway analysis for each gene cluster using [Metascape](https://metascape.org/gp/index.html#/main/step1).
+* Pathway analysis for each gene cluster using [Metascape](https://metascape.org/gp/index.html#/main/step1), per the example paper.

 ### Step 4c.
 Cell-Cell Interactions (NicheNet & CellChat)
 > [!IMPORTANT]
-> Haven't gotten here yet!
+> Haven't looked into this yet!

 I will create a .bib at some point, but until then here are some useful reads:
 [BioConductor Intro to SComics](https://bioconductor.org/books/3.13/OSCA/)